-- All mushers qualified to race must be present at the pre-race banquet on Thursday, March 4, 2020.
-Each musher will personally draw his/herstarting position. - The drawing for starting position will be done at the pre-race banquet on Thursday, March 4, 2020.
+- All mushers qualified to race must be present at the pre-race banquet on Thursday, March 4, 2021.
+Each musher will personally draw his/herstarting position. - The drawing for starting position will be done at the pre-race banquet on Thursday, March 4, 2021.
 Each musher will draw for his/her starting position.
 The drawing for positions will be divided into two groups.
-All mushers who were present in person to pay entry fee on June 29, 2019, between 9:30 a.m. and 2:30 p.m. and those who are not present but have paid their entry fee and provided the required paperwork to the ITC will draw for the first starting positions.
-The remaining mushers, who enter in any manner after 2:30 p.m. on June 29, 2019, will draw in the second group for starting position.
+All entries received or postmarked by June 27, 2020 and have paid their entry fee and provided the required paperwork to the ITC will draw for the first starting positions.
+The remaining mushers, who enter in any manner after June 27, 2020, will draw in the second group for starting position.